dbactual/thomaspaine-www/content/works/prospect-papers.md

    government.

    A FRIEND TO THE INDIANS.

    OF THE SABBATH-DAY IN CONNECTICUT

+   (Editor's Note: This article has not been edited for accuracy, as it is not Paine's work.)

    The word Sabbath, means REST; that is, cessation from labor, but the stupid Blue Laws (They were called Blue Laws because they were originally